toamig/toamig/README.md

 ### About Me

-- 🚀 I’m currently working on an educative rocket simulator
+- 🥽 I’m currently working VR and HCI projects/games
-- 🌱 I’m currently learning unity
 - 👯 I’m looking to collaborate on game development projects
 - 📫 How to reach me: "toamig" on any social network
 - 🎮 Video game enthusiast
+- 🚀 Last project: educative rocket simulator
 - ⚜️ Fun fact: I used to be a scout

 ### My Stats